Forecast: Record heat expected in metro on Thursday

 “In this region, we have historic records for Norfolk (Nebraska), Omaha and Lincoln (Nebraska), related to the time tracking observations and the quality of observations,” he said.
 “That said, Council Bluffs is going to be in the 100s.
 It’s going to be hot.”

-Thursday will likely be the peak for now, as Thursday night into Friday there's a 20% chance of showers and thunderstorms.
-Friday's high is 94, Saturday and Sunday's high is 91 and the high dips to 76 on Monday.
+Today will likely be the peak for now, as tonight into Friday there’s a 20% chance of showers and thunderstorms.
+Friday’s high is 94, Saturday and Sunday’s high is 91 and the high dips to 76 on Monday.

 “Next week, depending on how it plays out, we could see highs in the 70s, especially if it rains,” Albright said.
 “It’s just going to be tomorrow for the 100s.
 We’re on a trajectory taking us back to average or below-average temperatures.”